Licorice Root: What It Heals, How to Grow It, and When to Avoid It

 What Licorice Is Good For And Natural Remedies Made From It

-Licorice is a wonder herb that remains popular even during the Dark Ages.
+Licorice root has been a cornerstone of herbal medicine across cultures for millennia, valued for a broad spectrum of therapeutic properties driven primarily by its active compounds: glycyrrhizin, glycyrrhetinic acid, and a range of flavonoids.
 Its root extract carries many medicinal values.
 It is an adaptogenic herb that is beneficial for regulating hormonal balance to stimulate good mental health.
 Thus, it can ward off the effects of stress, depression, and anxiety.

-The antiviral, antifungal and antibacterial properties of the licorice help combat infections too.
+The antiviral, antifungal and antibacterial properties of the licorice help combat infections too, attributed to glycyrrhizin, which has demonstrated activity against several viruses including influenza and herpes simplex.
 The licorice root gel is an effective cure for skin disorders and can reduce pain and inflammation in canker sores.

 For a long time, licorice roots have also served as a treatment for respiratory disorders.
 The tea made from licorice roots is an effective expectorant to cure cough and colds.
 It is also an important herb for the treatment of stomach disorders and for cleaning the colon.